mackerel fishing rod

 Finding the best mackerel rods

 In this guide I will show you a few different mackerel rods that might work for you.
-The needs of a holidaymaker looking to catch a few mackerel for dinner are different from those looking to invest in kit that maximises casting distance or the sporting value of fish.
+The needs of a holidaymaker looking to catch a few mackerel for dinner are different from those looking to maximise casting distance or the sporting value of fish.
 As an angling guide based in Cornwall, I have helped many people find the right rod.
-If you let me know via the chat icon where you are going fishing and what you plan to do, I can offer personalised advice.

 Budget mackerel rod and reel combos

-The rod reel combo below from Shakespeare is the best combo on the market this year at its price point and is something you’ll be able to use for years to come.
-Unlike alternatives at its price point it is functional, which means it just about does the job and won’t disappoint.
-It’s the perfect length and can cast feathers a good distance.
-Just be sure to use 3oz weights and avoid anything heavier.
 Ignore the rating on the side of the rod.
-Pick up these 3oz torpedo leads and a few packs of these mackerel feathers, tie them to the end with a blood knot (or other strong knot) and you’re fishing.
+Pick up these 3oz torpedo leads and a few packs of these mackerel feathers.
+Then, tie them to the end with a blood knot (or other strong knot) and you’re fishing.
 If you go to a rock mark with rough ground, this float rig will help you avoid snagging on the bottom.
 The Daiwa Sensor Combo and Shimano FX set up is for use with single spinners only (no added weights, no feathers).

 • Daiwa Sensor Combo – from veals

-• Shimano FX Rod – available at veals
+• DENNETT SEA BASS SPIN – available at veals

 • Shimano FX 4000 Reel – available at veals